Shruti733/Stock-Analysis/README.md

 **2.** DQ, HASI, SEDG, TERP and VSLR seem to be the stocks whose trading volume has increased between 2017-2018 but their returns have gone down.
 This means more people are selling these stocks which has pushed their prices down and generated lower returns.
-However SEDG stock returns have slightly decreased from 2017.
-So it might necessitate a deeper analysis.
+However, SEDG stock returns have slightly decreased from 2017.
+So, it might necessitate a deeper analysis.

 **3.** AY, CSIQ, FSLR, JKS and SPWR stocks' returns and trading volume have decreased from 2017 to 2018.
 It seems